alexr101/Corona-Tile-Game/README.md

     * Tile - Fill a grid space with it's own properties that include images, event handlers, tile type properties, and Corona Objects.
 * Services - These are more like helper functions used for different game objects.
     * ObjectGenerator - Keeps a list of all gameObj Types and meta-data properties so we can reference them when filling up our Tiles
+* LevelBuilder - Used to create levels.
+When this mode is activated this class handlers the controls for editing our map.
+The actual functionality is spread out throughout the app through the levelBuilder flag.
+* Device - Classes for device specific things like screen and memory